The Mercedes-Benz UNIMOG... "MAN'S BEST FRIEND"

 In the United States and Canada, the UNIMOG has been used in multiple applications since the early '50s.
 These include UNIMOGs outfitted for mining in Alaska where some 200 UNIMOG S-404s were put into service in the early 50s.
 In Canada, hundreds of 2010/401s were imported in the 50s, and today the military, the Canadian National Railway and other service entities, as well as rail companies in the U.S., such as Union Pacific and others, operate the UNIMOG in their rail yards.
 The Lake Placid (New York) Winter Olympic organizers were prepared for the worst with a fleet of Alfred Schmidt-outfitted snow-removal UNIMOGs, and many state highway departments, counties, municipalities, federal and state land management agencies, logging companies, fire departments, construction firms, geo-physical research, oil exploration and mining companies, to name but a few, employ the ultimately-capable "Gaggenauer" to handle both day-to-day jobs as well as worst-case scenarios.

 Initially, Mercedes-Benz of North America handled the UNIMOG in the U.S., and then in 1976 negotiated with the J.I.
 Case Co. of Racine, Wisconsin to handle distribution and marketing of the U-900.
 Case outfitted these specially-imported UNIMOGs with their own implements, such as back-hoes, trenchers, cable plows, forklifts and 3-point hitches, and designed a custom bed/subframe with optional Roll-Over-Protection-System as well as putting together packages utilizing such implements as U.S.-made cable winches made especially for the UNIMOG, wildfire pumpers, front-end loaders, back-fill blades, snow plows and cutters manufactured by Alfred Schmidt GmbH (U.S. division known as Schmidt Engineering and Equipment Co., Inc., based in New Berlin, Wisconsin).
 Then, in 1981, Mercedes-Benz of North America again took over all aspects of the UNIMOG equation, attempting to accomodate UNIMOG sales and service in their Commercial Vehicle Division.
 Probably wishing to focus on the more voluminous and thus vastly more profitable passenger car market, and realizing technical difficulties in the accomodation efforts, MBNA in March of 1985 passed the baton to Schmidt Engineering and Equipment Company, which, together with it's dealer network, has been the only authorized distributor and service entity in both Canada and the U.S. up until the 1st of January, 1991, when MBNA again took over the UNIMOG's North American stellar navigation with it's Industrial Engines Division at the helm.
-As of 1995, plans are in the works to shift responsibility for UNIMOG sales, service and parts, to UNIWOLF Specialized Vehicles.
+As of 1995, plans are in the works to shift responsibility for UNIMOG sales, service and parts, to UNIWOLF Specialized Vehicles<!, where EuroTech Services International is being set up as an official dealer>.
 UNIWOLF is developing automatic transmission and Cummins diesel engine versions of the UNIMOG.
 On the horizon are hopes for marketing the new "FUNMOG" and off-road motorhome configurations.

 The UNIMOG is a very welcome addition to the American work scene.
 Let's hope that it will take it's rightful place in an array of industrial, commercial, and recreational applications, for the sake of the shortest distance between two points, for the sake of easier and simplified tasks, and for the sake of innovative engineering for both work and play!